ARCLeeds/arcleeds.github.io/blog/_posts/2022-09-27-Winter2022TrainingCourses.md

 * Understand the how filesystem configuration and environment variables relate to software
 * Develop hands on experience with:
   * Building software using GNU Autotools
-  * Using spack package manager
+  * Using Spack package manager
-  * Using conda package manager
+  * Using Conda package manager
-  * Building software using cmake
+  * Building software using CMake
-  * Interacting and using singularity/Apptainer containers
+  * Interacting and using Singularity/Apptainer containers